 These atomic detonations, known as major trials, dispersed radioactive material into the environment.
 At Maralinga and Emu the nuclear devices were detonated from ground level and at higher altitudes.
 These nuclear explosions were not the major cause of contamination at Maralinga.
 As the nuclear device explodes, a large fireball is created.
 Everything inside of this fireball vaporizes and is carried upward creating a mushroom-shaped cloud.
-The material in the cloud cools into dust-like particles and drops back to the earth as radiative fallout.
+The material in the cloud cools into dust-like particles and drops back to the earth as radioactive fallout.
 This radioactive fallout is carried by the wind very long distances away from the site of the explosion.

 At the Montebello Islands, the first nuclear device detonation was conducted in Operation Hurricane within the cargo hold of a Royal Navy ship, the HMS Plym.
 In the resulting atomic explosion, components of the ship became radioactive and were dispersed over the local area.
 These were mostly fragments of metal and have since been largely removed from the site.

-Since the major trials, the resulting radioactivity has decayed to levels where the radiation dose contribution is indistinguishable from that of natural radiation background levels.
 The explosive yields (size of the explosion) of these tests were similar in size to the atomic weapons used on the Japanese cities of Hiroshima and Nagasaki.

 Comparing Australian detonations

 Total yield: 181 kilotons